 (Photo left: Location - Cornwall, England)

-Unlike bronze sculpture, there has been comparatively little research or analysis on the natural formation of patina on lead sculpture or the environmental factors which influence its development, apart from those extreme conditions that can cause active corrosion and consequently the breakdown of the metal surface.
+Unlike bronze sculpture, there has been comparatively little research or analysis on the natural formation of patina on lead sculpture or the environmental factors that influence its development, apart from those extreme conditions that can cause active corrosion and consequently the breakdown of the metal surface.

 However there is a reasonable amount of published research on the breakdown and discolouration of lead based pigments that may have some relevance to the surface problem now being experienced on exterior lead sculpture and constructions.
 In addition, the corrosion coatings found on archaeological lead objects have been studied in some detail.